arpdkvcs/Credential-Generator/README.md

 This is one of the pet projects of mine.
 The app generates `.csv` files with `USERNAME` and `PASSWORD` values according to specification that the user set.

-I created this simple app to generate registration/login credentials for my load/performance testing pet project.
+I created this simple app to generate registration/login credentials for my load/performance [testing pet project][testing-pet-project].
 Feel free to use it.
 Report bugs or request features since I am positive it is not perfect.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>